 The solar Investment Tax Credit (ITC) is one of the most important federal policy mechanisms to support the growth of solar energy in the United States.
 Since the ITC was enacted in 2006, the U.S. solar industry has grown by more than 10,000% - creating hundreds of thousands of jobs and investing billions of dollars in the U.S. economy in the process.
-In 2015, SEIA successfully advocated for a multi-year extension of the credit, which has provided critical stability for businesses and investors.
+In 2020, SEIA successfully advocated for a two-year delay of the credit stepdown, which has provided critical stability for businesses enduring the economic effects of the COVID-19 crisis.